img

 CHILDREN

-Custody and access of children is often the most emotionally taxing part of any family breakdown.
-Negotiating, settling or litigating child custody and access issues remains unpredictable and complex.
+Parenting Time (custody and access) and Decision-Making Responsibility for children are often the most emotionally taxing aspect of any family breakdown.
+Negotiating, settling or litigating parenting issues remains unpredictable and complex.
 Stress levels often peak for all involved.
 Parents need a calm and reliable advocate beside them through the process.
 We can be there for you.

-The Children’s Law Reform Act provides a legal test for claims related to custody of and access with children.
+The Children’s Law Reform Act provides a legal test for claims related to parenting time (custody and access) and decision-making responsibility for children.
 The best interests of the child are paramount.
-As a result of the devastating effect which separation and divorce can have on children, the Courts generally favour a custody and access/residency plan which provides a child with maximum exposure to both of its parents.
+As a result of the devastating effect which separation and divorce can have on children, the Courts generally favour parenting time and residency plans which provide children with time with both parents, along with the involvement of both parents in arriving at significant decisions for children.

 If there are compelling reasons why a parent should not be involved in a child’s life or if that involvement should be limited, the Courts will always decide this issue on the basis of what is in the best interests of the child.